Endogenous distress contagion in a dynamic interbank model: how possible future losses may spell doom today: The multiple maturity setting

 Making explicit the dependence on the rebalancing parameter $\va$, a clearing solution is a fixed point $(\vK,\vV,\vP,\vt)$ of the mapping $\Psi: \bbd \to \bbd$ defined by

 where, for any $i = 1,...,n$,

 In contrast to the single maturity setting, we can no longer guarantee monotonicity of the clearing problem, due to the recovery rate $\beta$ and the potential dependence of the rebalancing strategy to the capital and cash accounts (see, for instance, $\va^L$ in Example~\ref{ex:alpha}).
 However, it turns out that we can establish the existence of a clearing solution constructively using an extension of the dynamic programming principle formulation of the problem, following on from Section~\ref{sec:1maturity-dpp} in the single maturity setting.
-This argument is given in Section \ref{eq:proof_multi_exist}.
+This construction is provided in Algorithm~\ref{alg:Kmaturity-dpp} and within Section \ref{sec:proof_multi_exist}.

 \begin{theorem} Fix the rebalancing strategies $\va(t_l,\hat\vK,\hat\vV) \in [\vec{0},\vec{1}]^{|\Omega_{t_l}|}$ so that they depend only on the current time $t_l$, capital $\hat\vK \in \lcal_{t_l}^n$, and cash account $\hat\vV \in \lcal_{t_l}^n$.
 There exists a (finite) clearing solution $(\vK^*,\vV^*,\vP^*,\vt^*) = \Psi(\vK^*,\vV^*,\vP^*,\vt^*)$ to~\eqref{eq:Kmaturity}.
 Furthermore, if we have Markovian external assets, $\vx(t_l) = f(\vx(t_{l-1}),\tilde\epsilon(t_l))$ for i.i.d.\ perturbations $\tilde\epsilon$, then there exists a clearing solution such that $(\vx(t_l),\vK^*(t_l),\vV^*(t_l),\vP^*(t_l,t_k)_{k = l}^\ell,\vi^*(t_l))_{l = 0}^\ell$ is Markovian where $\vi^*(t_l) := \ind{\vt^* \geq t_l}$ is the realized solvency process. \end{theorem}